-The five-year survival rates for the most common cancers in the US improved by nearly 20% (first line of the graph above) since the 1970s.
+The five-year survival rates for the most common cancers in the US improved by nearly 20 percent (first line of the graph above) since the 1970s.
 While promising overall, low survival rates persist for pancreatic, liver, lung, esophageal, brain, and many others.
 Five-year survival for uterine and cervical cancers even decreased, and researchers aren’t sure why.

 Lung cancer remains the most common type of cancer across the globe with nearly 2.1 million diagnoses worldwide.
 In the US, approximately 234,000 Americans were diagnosed in 2018.
 Despite its extremely high prevalence, only 18.1 percent of individuals with a lung cancer diagnosis (up from 12.2 percent) are expected to reach their five-year survival mark.